SolankiPratikkumar/FPGA_PROJECT_VGA_BIT_PARALLEL_MULTIPLIER/Report.md

 set_property PACKAGE_PIN R2 [get_ports mode]
 ```

+## Post Implementation Schematic

+## Power Utilisation

+## Resource Utilisation

+## Timing Report

+## Critical Path

+## Floorplan

+##

 ## Image Output Explanation

 The Verilog module vga_syncIndex orchestrates a complex yet versatile image display on a VGA monitor, creating a visually captivating experience for the viewer.
 This implementation employs a block RAM module (image module) to store and retrieve pixel data, contributing to the dynamic nature of the displayed images.
 The VGA screen is
 intelligently divided into four distinct corners, each corner offering a unique visual presentation based on the selected mode.

 Starting with the top-left corner, the module presents edge detection version of the image.
 Upon changing the mode to 1, the corner seamlessly transitions to showcasing the original
 pixel image, providing viewers with the option to appreciate both the artistic and technical aspects of the image.
 Moving to the top-right corner, the visual experience takes an artistic turn.
 In mode 0, the image is displayed with a blue color filter applied, creating a distinct and visually
 appealing effect.
 Switching to mode 1 restores the top-right corner to display the unaltered, original image, allowing users to toggle between artistic interpretations and